jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 1. Put your 360 images in your own media library.
 2. Configure the viewer and create a shortcode at 360-javascriptviewer.com
-3. Paste the shortcode anywhere in a post or page
+3. Paste the shortcode anywhere in a post, page, block or Elementor block
 4. Responsive viewer integrated on a page
 5. WooCommerce front in product gallery with support for photoswipe in lightbox
 6. WooCommerce product admin, add shortcode to show an 360 product view